hardkiller2565123123/SouthParkFrameWork/README.md

 ![South Park Banner](https://etgeekera.com/wp-content/uploads/2013/05/south-park-the-stick-of-truth-banner.jpg)

-SouthParkFrameWork is a simple modding and research framework for South Park: The Stick of Truth.
+SouthParkFrameWork is a lightweight modding, research, and experimentation framework for South Park: The Stick of Truth.

+The goal of this project is to provide a clean base for:
+- DLL modding
+- Hooking
+- Debug logging
+- Runtime patching
+- Overlay systems
+- Research tools
+- Experimental gameplay modifications

+Built for developers, reverse engineers, modders, and preservation enthusiasts who want to learn more about how this amazing game works internally.

+---

 ## Features

 - DLL framework
-- Debug logging
 - DirectX9 overlay
+- Debug logging system
 - Hooking support
 - Runtime patching
 - Modding tools
+- Expandable framework structure
+- MinHook-ready architecture

+---

 ## Requirements

 - Windows 10 / 11
 - Visual Studio
 - DirectX 9 SDK
+- x86 Build Configuration
 - Legally owned copy of the game

+---

 ## Disclaimer